-There has been no reduction in coverage from the prior year and settled claims have not exceeded the Corporation's coverage in any of the past three years and there was no significant change in insurance coverage from the prior year.
+There has been no reduction in coverage from the prior year and settled claims did not exceed the Corporation's coverage.

-NOTE 7 - TRANSACTIONS WITH STARK COUNTY
+NOTE 6 - TRANSACTIONS WITH SANDUSKY COUNTY

-Pursuant to and in accordance with Section 321.261 (B) of the Ohio Revised Code, the Corporation has been authorized by the Stark County Board of Commissioners to receive 5% of all collections of delinquent real property, personal property, and manufactured and mobile home taxes that are deposited into the County's Delinquent Tax Assessment and Collection Tax (DTACT) fund and will be available for appropriation by the Corporation to fund operations.
-At December 31, 2014, the Corporation recognized revenues of \$748,037 for these fees that were collected by the County in 2014.
+Pursuant to and in accordance with Section 321.261 (B) of the Ohio Revised Code, the Corporation has been authorized by the Sandusky County Board of Commissioners to receive 5% of all collections of delinquent real property, personal property, and manufactured and mobile home taxes that are deposited into the County's Delinquent Real Estate Tax Assessment and Collection (DRETAC) fund and will be available for appropriation by the Corporation to fund operations.
+At December 31, 2016, the Corporation recognized revenues of \$95,648 for these fees that were collected by the County in 2016.
+The Corporation also received a \$75,000 in an advance from the County that will be repaid with future revenues.
+This amount is recorded a "due to primary government" on the basic financial statements.